Louis de Courbon, comte de Blénac

 Louis de Courbon, Comte de Blénac, Marquis de Coutré (died 10 July 1722) was governor of the French colony of Saint-Domingue from 1713 to 1716.

 Family

 Louis de Courbon, Marquis de Coutré, was the second son of Charles de Courbon de Blénac, marquis de la Roche-Courbon (died 10 June 1696), and Angélique de la Rochefoucaut.

 His father became a maréchal de camp in the king's army, in 1669 became a ship's captain, and in 1677 was made governor and lieutenant general of the French Islands and all the lands of America.

 Louis de Courbon had nine brothers and sisters.

-As a boy he was a page of King Louis XIV of France.
+As a boy he was a page of King Louis XIV.

 He joined the navy in November 1675, and became a ship's captain (capitaine de vaisseau) in January 1689.

 Governor of Saint-Domingue

 Blénac was offered the position of Governor of Saint-Domingue to replace Nicolas de Gabaret in a latter of 13 September 1712.

 He was named governor of Saint-Domingue in place of Nicolas de Gabaret on 1 October 1712, and was received by the Council of Cap François on 13 June 1713.

 He took over from Paul-François de La Grange d'Arquien, who had acted as governor after Gabaret's death.

 Blenac found the colony at peace, since under the Treaty of Utrecht the English had left.

 However, there were constant squabbles over land among the settler families.

 Blenac had three subordinate governors, that of Saint-Louis on Île-à-Vache opposite Les Cayes on the south coast, another at Léogâne for the east coast, and that of Sainte-Croix for the north coast.

 The Count of Arguyan, who had been acting governor, resumed his post at the Cap-Français (now Cap-Haïtien), which he commanded as Governor of Sainte-Croix.

 The correspondence from the Secretary of State for the Navy to Blénac and the intendant Jean-Jacques Mithon de Senneville from September 1712 to July 1715 has been preserved.

 It covers finance, provisions, the state of the colony, the Treaty of Utrecht (1713), fortifications, appointments, complaints, trade restrictions and relations with Spain (which occupied the east of the island).

 Blenac was given strict instructions to prevent foreign trade, which was difficult in Saint-Domingue given the great length of the coastline from which ships could carry goods to and from Jamaica.